raspberrypi/picotool/README.md

 ### USB device descriptors

 Seems like tagging these might be nice (we just need to store the pointer to it assuming - as is often the case - the descriptor is just a linear chunk of memory) ...
-I assume there is a tool out there to prettyify such a thing if picotool dumps the descriptor in binary.
+I assume there is a tool out there to prettify such a thing if picotool dumps the descriptor in binary.

 ### Issues